-The occupancy, f, of a molecular orbital is determined from the where $k{\rm B}$ is the Boltzmann constant, T is a non-zero electronic temperature, and μ is the Fermi level as a parameter.
+$$f(\varepsilon;\mu) = \frac{1}{e^{(\varepsilon-\mu)/(k{\rm B}T)} + 1} \tag{13}$$ where $k{\rm B}$ is the Boltzmann constant, T is a non-zero electronic temperature, and μ is the Fermi level as a parameter.
 Also called chemical potential, a Fermi level is determined algorithmically (as in ONETEP22) from a known number of electrons and a given set of orbital energies.
-For a fixed set of orbital energies at a specified electronic temperature, the search begins with an initial guess of the Fermi level and calculates the occupancies of the molecular orbitals using Equation (12).
+For a fixed set of orbital energies at a specified electronic temperature, the search begins with an initial guess of the Fermi level and calculates the occupancies of the molecular orbitals using eqn (13).
 If the sum of the occupancies differs from the expected number of electrons, the search adjusts the Fermi level in the appropriate direction and recalculates the occupancies.
 The algorithm repeats and adjusts the Fermi level until the occupancies computed from the Fermi-Dirac distribution sum to the number of electrons, thereby determining the Fermi level of the species.
-Fractional occupancies resulting from finite electronic temperature should be distinguished from correlation-induced fractional occupancies in strongly correlated systems.
+Fractional occupancies resulting from finite electronic temperature should be distinguished from correlationinduced fractional occupancies in strongly correlated systems.
 Higher temperature translates to higher kinetic energy of the electrons, causing them to partially occupy orbitals of greater energies.
 In strongly correlated systems, electrons cannot be treated as non-interacting, since Coulomb repulsion is no longer an insignificant factor and could cause higher energy levels to be partially occupied due to the strong repulsion.